Zukunftsmusik/pss-fleet-data-api/README.md

 ## Run locally without Docker
 - Follow the steps outlined in the [Contribution Guide](CONTRIBUTING.md) to set up your local development environment.
 - Set up the environment variables outlined above.
 - Open a terminal, navigate to the workspace folder and run `make run` to start the API server.
-Alternatively run `make rundev` to start the API server in development mode, in which any changes to code files will make the API restart to reflect those changes.
+Alternatively run `make dev` to start the API server in development mode, in which any changes to code files will make the API restart to reflect those changes.

 The API can then be accessed at `http://localhost:8000`.

 # 🖊️ Contribute
-If you ran across a bug or have a feature request, please check, if there's [already an issue](https://github.com/Zukunftsmusik/pss-fleet-data-api/issues) for that and if not, [open a new one](https://github.com/Zukunftsmusik/pss-fleet-data-api/issues/new).
+If you ran across a bug or have a feature request, please check if there's [already an issue](https://github.com/Zukunftsmusik/pss-fleet-data-api/issues) for that and if not, please [open a new one](https://github.com/Zukunftsmusik/pss-fleet-data-api/issues/new).

 If you want to fix a bug or add a feature, please check out the [Contribution Guide](CONTRIBUTING.md).